andrewdwallo/filament-companies/README.md

     'path' => env('FILAMENT_PATH', 'company'),
 ```
-- The Laravel Welcome Page, Fortify, etc.. will respect your changes.
+> The Laravel Welcome Page, Fortify, etc.. will respect your changes.

 ### Socialite

-* Pass the Provider you need in config/filament-company.php
+By Default, the GitHub Provider will be enabled.

+You may use any Provider that [Laravel Socialite](https://laravel.com/docs/10.x/socialite/) supports.

+You may add or remove any Provider in `config/filament-company.php`

 ```
     /*